Research principles

 I offer health research consulting services to biomedical R&D teams, healthcare organizations, nonprofits, and academic institutions.
+My goal is to help your organization design and deliver high-quality, patient-centered research without the overhead of large agencies.

 Making Research More Meaningful